65 Worked Examples: Anatomy, Regulations & Structures

 5. Under what type of loading might this structure fail?

 1. This image shows a sandwich construction in which a core material is sandwiched between two thin face sheets or skins.
 Sandwich construction is often used in aerospace structures because it provides high strength and stiffness while minimizing weight.
-The core material is lightweight and low density, while the face sheets or skins are more durable and stronger materials.
+The core material is lightweight and low-density, while the face sheets or skins are more durable and robust.
 Combining these materials creates a composite structure with superior strength, stiffness, and durability compared to each material separately.

 2. The skins (face sheets) can be made of fiberglass, carbon fiber, or aluminum, depending on the specific application and performance requirements.